AqwamCreates/DataPredict-Neural/docs/API/Models/REINFORCE.md

 Create new model object.
 If any of the arguments are nil, default argument values for that argument will be used.

 ```
-REINFORCE.new({discountFactor: number}): ModelObject
+REINFORCE.new(discountFactor: number): ModelObject
 ```

 #### Parameters:

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.
+[Default: 0.95]

 #### Returns: